mudita/MuditaOS/doc/download_assets.md

 **Note:** Tokens are displayed only during their creation, so this is the only moment you can copy them.
 If you forget to do this, you will have to generate a new token.

+**Note:** With token added please double check it's working before issuing not working toolkit as most of the problems lies with no, or improper configuration.

 ## Storing settings
 The `download_assets.py` file can have `login` and `password` passed through parameters,